Extremal stringy black holes in equilibrium at first order in $\alpha'$: Heterotic multi-center black-hole solutions at leading order

-The simplest choice of hyper-K\"ahler space which allows for five-dimensional multicenter black-hole solutions is $\mathbb{E}^{4}$.
-The choice of harmonic functions in $\mathbb{E}^{4}$ that gives rise to multicenter three-charge black holes is the following,\footnote{It has been recently proven in \cite{Lucietti:2020ryg} that, in the Einstein-Maxwell theory, the standard multicenter black-hole solutions are the only ones within the Majumdar-Papapetrou class that give rise to asymptotically-flat black holes with regular event horizons.
+The simplest choice of hyper-K\"ahler space which allows for five-dimensional multi-center black-hole solutions is $\mathbb{E}^{4}$.
+The choice of harmonic functions in $\mathbb{E}^{4}$ that gives rise to multi-center three-charge black holes is the following,\footnote{It has been recently proven in \cite{Lucietti:2020ryg} that, in the Einstein-Maxwell theory, the standard multi-center black-hole solutions are the only ones within the Majumdar-Papapetrou class that give rise to asymptotically-flat black holes with regular event horizons.
 This extends a previous result by Chrusciel and Tod \cite{Chrusciel:2006pc} to $d>4$ dimensions.}

 where $n_{c}$ is the total number of centers and

 $x^{m}_{a}$ being the position of the $a^{\rm th}$ center in $\mathbb{E}^{4}$.
 The parameters $q^{a}_{+}, q^{a}_{-}$ and $q^{a}_{0}$ must be taken to be strictly positive in order to avoid naked singularities and, then, they correspond to the absolute value of the charges associated to each black hole, up to normalization factors.